NonStop (server computers): Software

 NonStop OS is a message-based operating system designed for fault tolerance.
 It works with process pairs and ensures that backup processes on redundant CPUs take over in case of a process or CPU failure.
 Data integrity is maintained during those takeovers; no transactions or data are lost or corrupted.

 The operating system as a whole is branded NonStop OS and includes the Guardian layer, which is a low-level component of the operating system and the Open System Services (OSS) personality which runs atop this layer, which implements a Unix-like interface for other components of the OS to use.

 The operating system and application are both designed to support the fault tolerant hardware.
 The operating system continually monitors the status of all components, switching control as necessary to maintain operations.
 There are also features designed into the software that allow programs to be written as continuously available programs.
 That is accomplished using a pair of processes where one process performs all the primary processing and the other serves as a "hot backup", receiving updates to data whenever the primary reaches a critical point in processing.
 Should the primary stop, the backup steps in to resume execution using the current transaction.

 The systems support relational database management systems like NonStop SQL and hierarchical databases such as Enscribe.

-Languages supported include Java, C, C++, COBOL, SCOBOL, Transaction Application Language (TAL), etc. It uses the scripting and job control language TACL.
+Languages supported include Java, C, C++, COBOL, SCOBOL (Screen COBOL), Transaction Application Language (TAL), etc. It uses the scripting and job control language TACL (Tandem Advanced Command Language), and is written in TAL and C.

 Hardware

 The HPE Integrity NonStop computers are a line of fault-tolerant, message-based server computers based on the Intel Xeon processor platform, and optimized for transaction processing.
 Average availability levels of 99.999% have been observed.
 NonStop systems feature a massively parallel processing (MPP) architecture and provide linear scalability.
 Each CPU runs its own copy of the OS, and systems can be expanded up to over 4000 CPUs.
-This is a shared-nothing architecture — a "share nothing" arrangement also known as loosely coupled multiprocessing, and no "diminishing returns" occur as more processors are added (see Amdahl's law).
+This is a shared-nothing architecture—a "share nothing" arrangement also known as loosely coupled multiprocessing.

 Due to the integrated hardware/software stack and a single system image for even the largest configurations, system management requirements for NonStop systems are rather low.
 In most deployments there is just a single production server, not a complex server farm.

-Most customers also have a backup server in a remote location for disaster recovery.
+Most customers also have a backup server in a remote location for IT disaster recovery.
 There are standard products to keep the data of the production and the backup server in sync, for example, HPE's Remote Database Facility (RDF), hence there is fast takeover and little to no data loss also in a disaster situation with the production server being disabled or destroyed.

 HP also developed a data warehouse and business intelligence server line, HP Neoview, based on the NonStop line.
 It acted as a database server, providing NonStop OS and NonStop SQL, but lacked the transaction processing functionality of the original NonStop systems.
-The line was retired, and no longer marketed, as of January 24, 2011.
+The line was retired, and no longer marketed, as of 24 January 2011.